14th October, 2021

 Carrying out regular toolbox talks isn't always easy when you need to come up with a subject, prepare and deliver the content.
-In this post, we look at over 30 free toolbox talks for construction, that you can download for your site.
+It's easier when you have your talk ready and prepared.
+In this post, we look at over 30 free toolbox talks for construction.
+Download and use them for your site.

-Toolbox talks are most used in the high-risk construction industry.
+Toolbox talks are used the most in the high-risk construction industry.
 In fact, it is often said the term toolbox talk originates from construction workers being stood around their toolboxes in the morning, preparing for the day ahead.

-Morning is the best time of day to carry out a toolbox talk, getting safety into the front of the mind before any work has started.
+And morning is the best time of day to carry out a toolbox talk when you're working a standard day shift.
+Delivering your talk near the start of the day gets safety into the front of the minds of workers before any work has started.

-Here are some free toolbox talks for construction you can download and use on site to get you started.
+Here are the free toolbox talks for construction you can download and use on your sites to get started.

 The biggest construction killer gets the number 1 spot on our list, of course.
 If you are going to start with any subject, start with this one.
 Every construction worker should have asbestos awareness training, and this asbestos awareness toolbox talk is a great way to remind workers of the hidden killer that lurks on building sites.

 PPE is the last line of defence for construction workers.
+Here are 50 reasons to wear PPE.
 Failure to wear the correct PPE, or wear any PPE at all, could have serious or even fatal consequences.
 Remind workers of the importance of PPE, and what PPE to wear, with this free PPE toolbox talk.

-Every site has them, they come in various shapes and colours.
-But what does each sign mean, and how do we know what the symbols are telling us?
+Every site has health and safety signs, and they come in various shapes and colours.
+But what does each safety sign mean, and how do we know what the symbols tell us?
 Find out more in the safety signs toolbox talk.

 You can find excavations on most construction sites, especially during new build projects.
-Construction foundations, installing services or carrying out any other below ground work usually means excavations.
+Construction foundations, installing services or carrying out other work below ground usually means excavations will be needed.
 Get the low down on excavation safety in the excavations toolbox talk.

-Not glamorous, but welfare facilities should be provided on every construction site.
-Construction work is messy, after all, so not only do workers need somewhere to relieve themselves, but also somewhere to keep clean and take a break.
+It's not glamorous, but welfare facilities should be provided on every construction site.
+Construction work is messy, after all.
+Not only do workers need somewhere to relieve themselves, but also somewhere to keep clean and take a break.
 Download the welfare facilities toolbox talk.

-Temporary access is often provided on construction projects, with the use of scaffolding.
+Temporary access is often provided on construction projects by the use of scaffolding.
 Scaffolding can be a safe way to carry out work at height, but it must be installed and used correctly.
 Communicate the rules with the scaffolding toolbox talk.

 Despite the myth, ladders are not banned on construction sites.
 However, they should only be used in the right circumstances, and be safe and suitable for their purpose.
 Get refreshed on with the ladder use toolbox talk.

 Both the blessing and the curse of construction work is that it often takes place in the great outdoors.
-Nice on a fine day with a gentle breeze, but not so great in gale force winds and rain.
+It's nice on a fine day with a gentle breeze, but not so great in gale-force winds and rain.
 Each type of weather presents its own risks, from sunburn to frostbite - check out the outdoor working toolbox talk.

 The hidden killer gets another mention in our top 10.
 Asbestos is the biggest health and risk facing the construction industry and asbestos surveys are a legal requirement.
 But what survey is needed, and when?
 Find out in the asbestos surveys toolbox talk.

-There are many high-risk tasks on a construction project that need extra precautions to be carried out safely.
-These are often controlled by a permit to work.
+There are many high-risk tasks on a construction project, and some need extra precautions to make sure they get done safely.
+These activities are often best controlled by a permit to work.
 Use the permit to work toolbox talk to communicate when permits are required and how to comply with them.

 In the event of a fire on your construction site, quick thinking and action can stop the fire from getting out of control and save lives.
 Fire extinguishers should be provided, but using the wrong type of extinguisher can cause more harm than good.
 Refresh your knowledge with the fire extinguishers toolbox talk.

 Hazardous substances are used in nearly every type of workplace, including construction sites.
+And these substances have their own set of regulations.
+COSHH.
 Make sure your team know how the COSHH regulations apply, with the free COSHH toolbox talk.

 With electrical alterations, electrical equipment, electrical installations and temporary electrical supplies, knowing electrical safety is a big deal in construction.
 Find out more with the electrical safety toolbox talk.

-What's the point in all these toolbox talks, or in safety in general?
+What's the point in all these toolbox talks?
+Or safety in general?
 There are loads of benefits, above and beyond the obvious of keeping people safe.
-See how many you know with the benefits of safety toolbox talk.
+See how many you know about in the benefits of safety toolbox talk.

 Do you know client CDM duties?
 Does your client?
-CDM applies on every project so download the CDM client toolbox talk.
+If you work on a construction project, you need to make sure the client knows about their duties.
+And CDM applies on every construction project so download the CDM client toolbox talk.

 Any construction project with more than one contractor needs a principal contractor.
-Make sure their duties are fulfilled with the CDM principal contractor toolbox talk.
+Make sure their duties get done with the CDM principal contractor toolbox talk.

 Any construction project with more than one contractor needs a principal designer.
 Make sure their duties are fulfilled with the CDM principal designer toolbox talk.